-To successfully gain responses from sales e-mails – like the kind you send to prospects after a bridal show to see if they’re interesting in speaking with you – have to demand readers’ attention and pique their interest.
+To successfully gain responses from sales e-mails – like the kind you send to prospects after a bridal show to see if they’re interested in speaking with you – have to demand readers’ attention and pique their interest.

 What Doesn’t Work and Why